Polish Cinema's Golden Age: The Glamour & Progress Of Poland's Interwar Films

-Poland's Inter-War Films, interwar_1200.jpg, Still from the film Orlę, 1926, pictured: Hanka Ordonówna, Kurt Kurthoff, Lech Owron, photo: Filmoteka Narodowa/fototeka.fn.org.pl
+Poland's Interwar Films, Still from the film ‘Orlę’, 1926, pictured: Hanka Ordonówna, Kurt Kurthoff, Lech Owron, photo: Filmoteka Narodowa / fototeka.fn.org.pl, interwar_1200.jpg

 But though the Lumières are seen as the central pioneers of film, Poles too were essential.
-Piotr Lebiedziński and Kazimierz Prószyński made vast progress with the development of the pleograph, one of the world’s first movie cameras which, like the Lumières’ creation, also included a projector.
-Though it was patented two years earlier in 1893, it remained in the shadow of the French inventors, and has now been largely forgotten.
+Piotr Lebiedziński and Kazimierz Prószyński made vast progress with the development of the pleograph, one of the world’s first movie cameras – which, like the Lumières’ creation, also included a projector.
+Though it was patented two years earlier, in 1893, it remained in the shadow of the French inventors and has by now largely been forgotten.